barneydobson/integrated-modelling-template/README.md

    - Leaks->rivers, outfalls->groundwater, or groundwater->infiltration seem to
    be unlikely for the most part, but there may be specific case studies where this behaviour occurs.

+## What next?

+1. Identify a research question(s) - why integrate?
+2. Formalise your integrated conceptual model, using it as a map to build around:

+   - Include the internal model processes as well as interactions.
+   - Identify if you have any relevant case studies, even if they only cover part of the integrated conceptual model.
+   - Consider scale mismatches in more detail, map where this mismatches occur and what can be done to fix them.
+   - How do the model softwares work?
+Which bits can be interfaced with and which will require something custom?
+Is new code required, where?

+3. Make a plan:

+   - Who is in charge?
+   - What are the key tasks and how long might they take?
+   - Who can do what?
+   - What's missing?

+4. Turn your plan into GitHub issues: